Global canopy height regression and uncertainty estimation from GEDI LIDAR waveforms with deep ensembles: Results

 \subsection{Potential to estimate ground elevation and other structure variables}

-To demonstrate that Bayesian convolutional neural networks can serve as a generic tool to process full waveform data, we present experiments in which, instead of canopy height, we regress two further parameters from the GEDI L1B waveforms.
+To demonstrate that \rem{Bayesian}\addtwo{deep ensembles of} convolutional neural networks can serve as a generic tool to process full waveform data, we present experiments in which, instead of canopy height, we regress two further parameters from the GEDI L1B waveforms.
 First, we estimate the relative height metric RH70, which provides a test of how well the method can predict structure within the canopy (that is below the top).
 Second, we estimate the ground elevation by regressing the elevation difference $z_{\Delta}=z_0 - z_g$ between the first waveform return $z_0$ and the true ground return $z_g$ (appendix Fig.~\ref{fig:regression_rh70} and Fig.~\ref{fig:regression_ground}).
 Regression of RH70 leads to 2.2~m RMSE.
 This is significantly lower than for canopy top height (RH98), which is expected because RH70 values are in general lower, have a smaller range, and are less dependent on a well-defined, closed canopy top.
 Estimation of the ground elevation yields an RMSE of 1.4~m.
-This error is lower compared to the RH98 regression primarily because remaining geolocation error in the reference dataset will have a lower impact on the ground heights, which are locally smooth, in contrast to the canopy top heights that can drastically change within a few meters.
+This error is lower compared to the RH98 regression primarily because remaining geolocation error in the reference dataset will have a lower impact on the ground heights, which are locally smooth, in contrast to the canopy top heights that can drastically change within a few meters. \addtwo{The impact of the geolocation error on the RH98 label noise is thus dependent on the heterogeneity of the vegetation~\citep{roy2021impact}.}